|Common Names||Papa ayanhuri, Ajahuiri, Ajawiri, Kakahuiri, Yari|

 |Synonyms||Solanum x ajanhuiri|

 Solanum ajanhuiri is perhaps better included among the cultivated species than the wild, but as a wild species hybrid, the dividing line isn’t entirely clear.
 This species is treated more like a wild species in breeding programs.
 The specific epithet, ajanhuiri, is a Latinization of the native Aymara name.
 Huaman (1980) notes that this transliteration from Aymara is not accurate and that “ajawiri” is the better rendering, since there is no n sound in the Aymara pronunciation.

-The origin of S. ajanhuiri is believed to be as a hybrid between diploid S. tuberosum subsp. andigenum (S. stenotomum) and S. boliviense.
-This is a contrast to the other frost resistant highland species, S. juzepczukii and S. curtilobum, which arose from crosses and backcrosses between S. tuberosum ssp. andigenum and S. acaule.
+The origin of S. ajanhuiri is believed to be as a hybrid between diploid S. tuberosum group andigenum (S. stenotomum) and S. boliviense.
+This is a contrast to the other frost resistant highland species, S. juzepczukii and S. curtilobum, which arose from crosses and backcrosses between S. tuberosum group andigenum and S. acaule.
 Some varieties of S. ajanhuiri may have been produced by backcrosses with either of the parent species.
 Huaman (1975) hypothesizes that cultivars in the Yari group are closer to S. boliviense, while cultivars in the Ajawiri group are closer to diploid domesticated potatoes.
 An additional group, Sisu, may be made up of crosses between S. acaule and S. ajanhuiri (Johns 1987).
 In addition to the cultivars, wild, weedy forms of this species are common and domesticated varieties were probably selected from these populations.
 Together, the various groups of S. ajanhuiri comprise a hybrid swarm.

 Most varieties have high dry matter content (floury texture).
 Unlike the other frost resistant hybrid species, S. juzepczukii and S. curtilobum, S. ajanhuiri does not have high glycoalkaloids and can generally be eaten without processing (Ochoa 1990).
 All varieties have strong tuber dormancy.

 |Condition||Type||Level of Resistance||Source|